Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ```

 The loss of precision will not be visually noticeable in the chart and we are still able to display the exact number in a Tooltip if we wish to.
+Liquidity is stored in a `uint128` format onchain, so the maximum loss of precision will be far smaller than the number of decimals of almost any ERC20 Token.

 Finally, we draw the Chart:

 ```jsx